Noliqe/battleship/README.md

 This is my first using Jest for my testing.
 I've learned that I should test first rather than test afterwards.

+Functions that need to be added:

+- make random placement more random
+- make empty spaces around ships so there will be no ships next to each other
+- add ships and hit icons